 Discuss the risks associated with the length of time data is retained and what steps, if any, are currently being taken to mitigate those identified risks.
+(Work with your System ISSO to complete all Privacy Risk questions inside the document this section).

 While we understand that establishing retention periods for records is a formal process, there are policy considerations behind how long a project keeps information.
 The longer a project retains information, the longer it needs to secure the information and assure its accuracy and integrity.
-The proposed schedule should match the requirements of the Privacy Act to keep the minimum amount of

-PII for the minimum amount of time, while meeting the Federal Records Act.
+The proposed schedule should match the requirements of the Privacy Act to keep the minimum amount of PII for the minimum amount of time, while meeting the Federal Records Act.
 The schedule should align with the stated purpose and mission of the system.